 Remember Social Crowding?

-The number TWO way to support Ossipee artists is to go to our lineup page and click on the individual artist pages.
+The best way to support Ossipee artists is to go to our lineup page and click on the individual artist pages.
 You can follow the artist pages to their personal websites, where you can find more information about merch, CDs/LPS/downloads, lessons, and anything else they are doing.
-We will be posting as many live-stream performances by Ossipee artists as we can.

 General resources for donors to the arts and for artists in need: